MarcusKlik/fstpackage.blog/content/post/fst_compression/fst_compression.md

 raw_vec_decompressed <- decompress_fst(compressed_vec)
 ```

-And because _data.table_'s _fread_ method can parse in-memory data directly, you can even do:
+A nice feature of _data.table_'s _fread_ method is that it can parse in-memory data directly.
+That means that we can easily feed our raw vector to _fread_:

 ```r